-Benefits in this section are subject to the GENERAL EXCLUSIONS section of this Booklet.
+Benefits in this section are subject to the GENERAL EXCLUSIONS section of this Benefits Booklet.

-Coverage for Diagnostic Services when provided as part of Preventive Care Services, Physician Office Services, Infertility Services, Inpatient Services, Outpatient Services, Home Care Services, Hospice Services, Emergency Care and Urgent Care, and Hospice Services include the following:
+Coverage for Diagnostic Services when provided as part of Preventive Care Services, Physician Office Services, Infertility Services, Inpatient Services, Outpatient Services, Home Care Services, Hospice Services, Emergency Care and Urgent Care include the following:

-- X-ray and other radiology services; - Laboratory and pathology services; - Cardiographic, encephalographic and radioisotope tests; - Ultrasound services; - Allergy tests; - Hearing tests, unless related to an examination for prescribing or fitting of a hearing aid, except as required by applicable law; - Genetic testing when allowed by the Trust and Our medical policy; and - Ultrafast CT scans when Preauthorized and allowed by the Trust and Our medical policy.
+- X-ray and other radiology services; - Laboratory and pathology services; - Cardiographic, encephalographic and radioisotope tests; - Ultrasound services; - Allergy tests; - Hearing tests, unless related to an examination for prescribing or fitting of a hearing aid, except as required by applicable law; - Genetic testing when allowed by HMO Colorado's medical policy; - Ultrafast CT scans when Preauthorized and allowed by Our medical policy.